The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 Display

 Now let’s look at the temperature display.
-Here, we are going to go a little higher, because it is perfect for explaining the role of an abstract class or interface.
+Here, we are going to get a bit more ambitious, because it’s perfect to explain the role of an abstract class or interface.

-In the original project, an LCD screen connected by I2C is used.
-This introduces a very strong dependency on the hardware for the project.
+The original project uses an LCD screen connected via I2C.
+This introduces a very strong hardware dependency for the project.

-Ideally, we would like our “thermostat” to function with any screen.
-That is to say, we want to eliminate this dependency.
+Ideally, we would like our thermostat “model” (domain, core) to work with any screen.
+That is, we want to get rid of this dependency.

-To do this, in reality, our “Thermostat” does not need a screen.
+To do this, in reality, our “Thermostat” doesn’t need a screen.
 It only needs something that allows it to call a Show() method to display the temperature and the setpoint.

-So we create a folder called “bases” and inside it we create a class IDisplay that contains the methods we need.
+So we create a folder called “bases” and inside we create an IDisplay class, which contains the methods we need.

 #pragma once